 UC research involving possession, use, distribution or cultivation of marijuana must comply with all applicable university, local, state, and federal policies, statutes and regulations.
 This applies to any research conducted in the United States under the auspices of the University of California, regardless of whether or not the research is conducted on a UC campus or UC property.

 The federal Controlled Substances Act creates a comprehensive federal framework that categorizes controlled substances into five “schedules.”
 “Schedule I” is the most strictly regulated category.
-Marijuana is categorized as a Schedule I drug by the DEA.
+Marijuana is categorized as a Schedule I drug by the Drug Enforcement Administration (DEA).
 This means that federal regulations do not permit the use, production, processing, sale or growth of marijuana, though there are limited exceptions for research.

 In addition to the Controlled Substances Act, which has broad applicability, universities (like UC) receiving federal funds are also obligated to comply with the Safe and Drug-Free Schools and Communities Act and the Drug-Free Workplace Act.
 These federal laws require UC to implement policies that prohibit the unlawful manufacture, distribution, dispensing, possession, or use of any controlled substance at UC.
 Failure to comply could put federal funding at risk.

-The federal government currently restricts marijuana research to projects approved by the Drug Enforcement Administration, but with significant controls (e.g., Schedule 1 registration, inspections, security, and source limitations).
+The federal government currently restricts marijuana research to projects approved by the DEA, but with significant controls (e.g., Schedule I registration, inspections, security, and source limitations).
+Synthetically-derived cannabis products are outside the scope of this consideration.

 - Controlled Substances Act